correabuscar/sandbox/README.md

 # rustLearnage [![Build Status](https://travis-ci.org/xftroxgpx/rustlearnage.svg?branch=master)](https://travis-ci.org/xftroxgpx/rustlearnage)
-this will help me learn rust and experiment here
+This is a sandbox/playground to help me learn rust and experiment.
 Don't expect anything here to be consistent and up to date!
 Outdated code should be common.